 The Legend of Demetrius “Hook” Mitchell

-Wiki will tell you his birthday was yesterday but Demetrius “Hook” Mitchell has today as his birthday on Facebook so I’m wishing the man that Gary Payton once said was better than him, Jason Kidd, JR Rider, Brian Shaw and Antonio Davis cake with some candles today.
+Wiki will tell you his birthday was yesterday but Demetrius “Hook” Mitchell has today as his birthday on Facebook so I’m wishing the man that Gary Payton once said was better than him, Jason Kidd, JR Rider, Brian Shaw and Antonio Davis some cake with candles today.

 You might be thinking one of two things: Who is Hook Mitchell and is GP exaggerating a bit because him and Hook were childhood friends?
 Well, those other names Payton mentioned, including Jason Kidd, seem to be in agreement.